zhilizheng/qsubshcom/README.md

 ```

 ### update:
+Sep 21, 2017: Add TRI cluster support

-Sep 18, 2017:  update ${TASK_ID} that can be find in the script run by qsubshcom "bash your_scrip.sh"
+Sep 18, 2017:  update ${TASK_ID} that can be find in the script run by qsubshcom "bash your_scrip.sh" or qsubshcom "sh your_script.sh"...

 ### command
 We'd like to use "" to surround the command.